How do you get out of a sexual rut in your marriage? When you find your love life growing stagnant, can you rediscover passion?

 6. Try Morning Sex

 If evening sex just isn’t working because you’re in this major sexual rut where you always do the same thing, neither one of you likes initiating sex, and it all seems like too much work–then try morning sex!
 Some people just have more energy in the morning.
 It’s lighter in the room.
-It starts the day off well.
+It starts the day off well, and is a great way to deal with a stagnant sex life.

 Here’s a longer post on the benefits of morning sex for those of you who may want to try it!